 TV in Norway

-Articles about how the television service works in Norway.
+Articles about how the television service works in Norway and the must-see programming.

 Brits moving abroad face a massive upheaval in all areas of their lives, from work to finances to social circles and more.
 Watching your favourite television shows may not rank high on the list of priorities, but it's important to retain a few home comforts to avoid a total culture shock meltdown.
 Can you still enjoy your favourite shows in Scandinavia?
 First up comes the bad news.
 Almost … [Read more...]